softcreations01/Open-source-Hacktoberfest/CONTRIBUTING.md

    + Test your changes thoroughly and ensure they don't introduce new issues.
    + Be respectful and considerate in your interactions with other contributors.

-***Code of Conduct***
+### Code of Conduct

-We follow a Code of Conduct to ensure a welcoming and inclusive environment for all contributors.
+We follow a [Code of Conduct](CONTRIBUTING.md) to ensure a welcoming and inclusive environment for all contributors.
 Please read and abide by this code.
 Help and Support

-If you have questions or need assistance, feel free to reach out to us through [softcreations02@gmail.com].
+If you have questions or need assistance, feel free to reach out to us [Here](softcreations02@gmail.com).
 We're here to help you throughout your contribution journey.

 Thank you for contributing to OAU-GDSC-CLOUD-Hacktoberfest.
 Your contributions make a difference, and we appreciate your support!

-Happy Hacking! 🚀
+Happy Codign & Hacking! 🚀